UAV Formation and Resource Allocation Optimization for Communication-Assisted 3D InSAR Sensing: Solution of the Optimization Problem

 \else

-\fi In \textbf{Algorithm} \ref{alg:ao}, we summarize all the steps of the solution to problem $\mathrm{(P.1)}$, see Figure \ref{fig:block_diagram}. {Leveraging the} computational complexity analysis of the different sub-problems, \textbf{Algorithm} \ref{alg:ao} has $\mathcal{O}\Big(M\big(M_1 D N + M_2 {\log_2}(1/{\epsilon_2} ) + M_3 (3N-1)^{3.5} \big)\Big)$ worst-case computational time complexity, where $M$ is the number of iterations required for \textbf{Algorithm} \ref{alg:ao} to converge.
-In practice, convergence is achieved in just a few iterations. {Consequently, due to the low complexity of \textbf{Algorithm} 5, the { $\epsilon_5$-optimal step size ${\psi}$ can be derived by performing an exhaustive search in $[0,1]$ with precision $\epsilon_5$.} Note that \ac{pso} \textbf{Algorithm} \ref{alg:pso}, being a stochastic approach, {can achieve the same objective function {value} for sub-problem $\mathrm{(P.1.a)}$ {for} different solutions. {Therefore,} \textbf{Algorithm} \ref{alg:ao} might lead to slightly different results for the overall problem for $\mathrm{(P.1)}$ given the same input, which is a known property of \ac{ao} {algorithm} when involving a stochastic algorithm\cite{notes_ao}.} \ifonecolumn
+\fi {Leveraging the} computational complexity analysis of the different sub-problems, \textbf{Algorithm} \ref{alg:ao} has $\mathcal{O}\Big(M\big(M_1 D N + M_2 {\log_2}(1/{\epsilon_2} ) + M_3 (3N-1)^{3.5} \big)\Big)$ worst-case computational time complexity, where $M$ is the number of iterations required for \textbf{Algorithm} \ref{alg:ao} to converge. {\textbf{Algorithm} \ref{alg:ao} has a polynomial computational complexity, and thus, is considered to be a low-complexity algorithm.
+In practice, convergence is achieved in just a few iterations.} Consequently, due to the low complexity of \textbf{Algorithm} 5, the { $\epsilon_5$-optimal step size ${\psi}$ can be determined by performing an exhaustive search in $[0,1]$ with precision $\epsilon_5$.} Note that \ac{pso} \textbf{Algorithm} \ref{alg:pso}, being a stochastic approach, {can achieve the same objective function {value} for sub-problem $\mathrm{(P.1.a)}$ {for} different solutions. {Therefore,} \textbf{Algorithm} \ref{alg:ao} might lead to slightly different results for the overall problem for $\mathrm{(P.1)}$ given the same input, which is a known property of \ac{ao} {algorithms} when involving a stochastic algorithm\cite{notes_ao}.} \ifonecolumn

 \else

 \fi